 Businesses store data in online databases and environments more than ever before.
 In fact, 60% of the world’s corporate data is in the cloud.
 But do these businesses have the right tools to protect privacy-sensitive data?
 While there are many data privacy regulations that businesses must adhere to, such as GDPR in Europe, they do not always safeguard data from data breaches.

-According to Verizon, most of the breaches involve personally identifiable (PII) data and payment card data.
-Every time a business undergoes a data breach, it can become costly to take appropriate measures to minimize the damages and inform various stakeholders that the data concerns.
+According to Verizon, most of the breaches involve stolen credentials and types of human actions, including mistakes, social engineering attacks (like phishing), and privilege misuse.
+Every time a business undergoes a data breach, it can become costly to take appropriate measures to minimize the damages and inform various stakeholders of the data concerns.

 Next to that, it can have a negative impact on the reputation of the business, which can result in financial losses in the long run.
-This is why organizations should find preventive measures such as data anonymization to safeguard the sensitive data they store and process.
+This is why organizations should find preventive measures, such as data anonymization and its automation, to safeguard the sensitive data they store and process.

-How these preventive measures look like, which techniques can be used, and how to automate data anonymization with modern AI solutions, will be discussed in this blog.
-Let’s get started!
+How these preventive measures look, which techniques can be used, and how to automate data anonymization with modern AI solutions will be discussed in this blog.

 What is Data Anonymization?

-To anonymize data, you would first need to identify PII in the dataset and then determine the right anonymization technique depending on the potential risk of breaches.
+Automating data anonymization begins with the AI-powered software automatically identifying PII in the dataset and then determining the right anonymization technique depending on the potential risk of breaches.
 There are various software solutions available that can support your use case and requirements, for example:

 - Data Masking Software